Duo armed with hammers target cars outside Pompano Beach home

 A motion detector light scared the duo off.

 “People don’t care that the police is in the area.
 They don’t care that you have cameras.
-They don’t care that you have signs that say, ‘No trespassing,'” said Anna Williams whose car was vandalized.
+They don’t care that you have signs that say, ‘No Trespassing,'” said Anna Williams whose car was vandalized.
 “If they’re trying to do what they’re gonna do, they have their mindset, they’re gonna do it.”

 They fled the scene in a silver vehicle.

 Williams said she’s lost her sense of security.
 “We definitely don’t feel safe,” she said.
-“It’s been 10 years since my mom has been here and nothing like this has ever happened.”
+“It’s been 10 years since my mom has been here, and nothing like this has ever happened.”

 The family believes that teenagers may be behind this incident.
 They said that Brown’s son had been threatened by phone earlier in the day.